GlareDB/glaredb.github.io/docs/data-sources/index.md

 ---
 layout: default
-title: Data sources
+title: "Step 1: Connect your data sources"
 has_children: true
-nav_order: 4
+nav_order: 2
 ---

 # Data sources

-Learn how to connect and manage data sources.
+Learn how to connect your data sources.

-Data sources are a way for GlareDB deployments to access and query external data.
-When you add a data source to a deployment, that data source can be used inside any SQL query.
+A data source is a destination with data, such as databases or files.
+When you add a data source to GlareDB, that data source can be used inside any SQL query.